GZ315200/blade/README.md

 _Hi
-    everyone, i wanna do this project just for webservice server & client demo``_
+    everyone, this project is just a server & client demo for webservice ``_
     if you have any problems with these application, please contact me with email or issues on my project